-- 5.1.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.1.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document within the school Acceptable Use Policy.
+- 5.1.1 The school follows Section 3 The Safeguarding and Welfare Requirements of the Statutory Framework for the Early Years Foundation Stage. - 5.1.2 Our policy, Electronic Information and Acceptable Use Policy includes the use of mobile phones, cameras and sharing of images and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.